poweron-pixel/source-pajak-balikpapan-online/_posts/2021-01-10-on-running.md

    A month ago, I listened to a podcast [episode](https://open.spotify.com/episode/7psmplSSi2D5QJd3ZZbtq2) from Hidden Brain in which psychologist Emily Belcetis discussed deep interplay between our vision and our thoughts.
 What we see has a powerful influence on what we think and the decisions we subsequently make.
 It's why the fruits are put at eye level in the school lunch line.
 Marathon runners [take advantage of the eye-mind connection](https://www.theatlantic.com/health/archive/2015/01/running-faster-by-focusing-on-the-finish-line/384653/) by focusing all their attention on a target in the distance.
 By keeping their eyes on the prize—whether it be a lamppost, a tree, or a building—26.2 miles can be split into a bunch of smaller, more manageable tasks.
 Just run to the lamppost!

-   And get this, when you narrow your attention to just that target, it ends up appearing physically closer.
+   And get this: when you narrow your attention to just that target, it ends up appearing physically closer.
 The eyes-on-the-prize approach therefore both limits distractions and provides empowerment.

    I wonder if remnants of this attitude persist after I finish a run.
-I don't know how the vision aspect would work into it, but focusing on immediate, achievable goals seems like powerful tool for mindfulness and productivity.
+I don't know how the vision aspect would work into it, but focusing on immediate, achievable goals seems like a powerful tool for mindfulness and productivity.

 5. If you don't, you should try running too.
 It's awesome.